4 common fridge problems you can fix yourself

-Does your refrigerator run all the time, or maybe leaks water onto the kitchen floor?
+Does your refrigerator make noise all the time, or leak water onto the kitchen floor?
 Perhaps frost has begun to build up on its freezer walls.
 Maybe the ice maker isn't working.
 Regardless of your particular issue, don't freak out.

 Read more: LG's killer fridge feature: Clear ice for cocktails